Gregory Kelley

 Kelley was en route to the World Championships in 1961 when his plane (Sabena Flight 548) crashed near Brussels, Belgium, killing all on board.
 He was 16 at the time of his death.
-His 28-year-old sister, Nathalie, was also killed in the crash.
+His 29-year-old sister, Nathalie, who accompanied her brother on the flight as a chaperone, was also killed in the crash.

+On January 28, 2011, Michelson was inducted into the United States Figure Skating Hall of Fame along with the entire 1961 World Team.